tnagler/RcppThread/README.md

 ## How to use it

-To use RcppThread, you need to let the compiler know that C++11 functionality is used:
+To use RcppThread, you need to tell the compiler that C++11 functionality will be used:

 ###### with sourceCpp